tayloredenterprises/portfolio.calculator/README.md

 # Portfolio Calculator

-To use this, modify tags denoted by '<>' in stock_values.py and gsheet_api.py.
+To use this application, do the following:

-1. In ghseet_api.py, set the tags to use the desired Google spreadsheet ID
+1. Modify the tag '<>' in gsheet_api.py to use the desired Google spreadsheet ID.
-2. In stock_values.py, set the tags in each endpoint URL with your own API key from Alpha Vantage.
+2. Modify the endpoint URL's in stock_values.py to include your own Alpha Vantage API key.
+3. Save your Google API client credentials file 'client_secret.json' in the script root directory.
+4. Enter the required data in the Google Sheet, with the following format:

+Column A - Friendly name for stock/commodity/crypto.
+Column B - Five character stock code with dot point separator - i.e. 'NAB.AX' Column C - Integer/float value of number of shares/grams of gold/coins owned.